 Additional guidance for when it may be appropriate to not perform an MD 8.3 evaluation as well as examples of completed MD 8.3 evaluations are included in exhibit 1.

-After documenting the agency’s reactive inspection decision, its basis, and a sufficient response for each criterion, place the documented decision in ADAMS and profile using template “NRR-123: Management Directive (MD) 8.3, Reactive Inspection Evaluation” (ML18233A547) generally no more than 7 calendar days after the event or discovery of the degraded condition.
+After documenting the agency’s reactive inspection decision, its basis, and a sufficient response for each criterion, place the documented decision in ADAMS and profile using template “NRR-123: Management Directive (MD) 8.3, Reactive Inspection Evaluation” (ML18233A547 (non-public)) generally no more than 7 calendar days after the event or discovery of the degraded condition.
 Submit the document to the Document Processing Center after it is either determined that the document is sensitive or, when non-sensitive, coincident with the publication of the associated inspection report documenting related inspection.
 [C1]

+If the completed MD 8.3 evaluation is non-sensitive, the ADAMS Accession No. should be included in the reactive inspection report and charter or, in the event no reactive inspection was performed, in the applicable inspection report if baseline inspection follow-up occurs.
+The MD 8.3 evaluation need not be included with the inspection report as an attachment or enclosure.
+Add the following text to the applicable inspection sample, pointing to the ADAMS Accession Number for the MD 8.3 evaluation:

+Per IMC 0309, “Reactive Inspection Decision Basis for Power Reactors,” the NRC considered whether this inspection sample should be the subject of a reactive inspection and determined that a reactive inspection was not necessary, as documented in MLXXXXXXXXX.

 04.07 Inspection Charter